rpai0005/Questionable-Simulation-Tools/readme.md

 	python3 -m notebook

 and select `frontend_prototype.ipnyb` from the file list.
 It requires both `Election_Simulation.py` and `lazy_backend.py` in order to run.
 It will both setup and audit and election, so it requires all the files from "Set up an election audit."
-We also provide a mybinder, which can be found here (insert link).
+We also have a mybinder, which turns Git repos into interactable environments.
+It can be found [here](https://mybinder.org/v2/git/https%3A%2F%2Fgithub.com%2Faeharrison815%2FLazy-RLA-Too[…]3e34a8c3a35a0989?urlpath=lab%2Ftree%2Ffrontend_prototype.ipynb).